20 Ways Your Home Could Be Giving You Cancer

 Now—most experts say that the amount of radon emitted from your average granite countertop is not enough to impact health, but the only way to know for sure is to get your granite countertop tested.
 And note that the EPA advises that all homes be tested for radon – regardless of countertop material.

-Recommendation: Knowledge is power.
+The Rx: Knowledge is power.
 For more EPA information on radon, go to this page.
 And if you're renovating your kitchen, consider quartz or Corian countertops.

 If you love to paint your nails, this warning is for you: several chemicals commonly found in nail polish and nail products are known carcinogens.
 Many nail polishes contain formaldehyde, a nail-hardening agent, which the Occupational Safety and Health Administration says can raise cancer risks, along with butyl acetate, a solvent, and ethyl methacrylate, the main ingredient in acrylic nails.
 Exposure to these carcinogenic chemicals can also lead to central nervous system damage and reproductive problems.

-Recommendation: Nail polish lovers, fear not, there are some fantastic non-toxic nail polish options free of formaldehyde and other carcinogenic chemicals.
+The Rx: Nail polish lovers, fear not, there are some fantastic non-toxic nail polish options free of formaldehyde and other carcinogenic chemicals.
 Check out this shopping guide from the Sierra Club to find the right one for you!

 Your Plastic-Wrapped Processed Food

 It's designed to please your buds and wait patiently for your cravings on your pantry or refrigerator shelves, but there's an inconvenient truth lurking in your processed food: If it can stand the test of time (3 to 6 months at least) without going bad, it may also raise your risk of cancer.
 A study published by BMJ showed a correlation between consuming ultra-processed foods and a number of health disorders, including cardiovascular, coronary heart disease, as well as cancer.
 Further research needs to be done, but the study results seem to indicate that rapidly increasing consumption rates of highly processed foods, "may drive an increasing burden of cancer in the next decades," warn the researchers.

-Recommendation: The great news?
+The Rx: The great news?
 You don't have to give all of processed food up.
 Check these 15 Homemade Swaps for the Worst Ultra-Processed Foods and use real ingredients you can find in your kitchen to make them.

 Love the smell of a freshly painted home?
 You may love it less after learning that that new-paint smell comes with a hidden cost to your health.
 House paint is one of the most common sources of volatile organic compounds or VOCs—which are known carcinogens.
 Here's why that matters: paint continues to release low levels of these toxic chemicals into the air for years after application.
 And as you might imagine, exposure is most potent when indoors.
-The Environmental Protection Agency states that "studies have found that levels of several organics average 2 to 5 times higher indoors than outdoors.
-During and for several hours immediately after certain activities, such as paint stripping, levels may be 1,000 times background outdoor levels."
-VOCs were once essential to the performance of house paint and finishes—but times have changed—you have now have access to a variety of non-toxic, low or no VOC paint options!

-Recommendation: Water-based paints tend to be safer than solvent-based paints.
+The Rx: Water-based paints tend to be safer than solvent-based paints.
 Here are some of the best eco-friendly paint options so you can spruce your home up safely!